kevinadhiguna/react-photo-editor/README.md

 Adding saturation is now possible using this Photo Editor : <br><br>
 <img src="https://raw.githubusercontent.com/kevinadhiguna/react-photo-editor/master/demo/3b.saturation-up.png" width="90%"></img>

+hamburger-menu-overlay

+Hamburger Menu Overlay is a website in which menu on the left of the page has an animation like a Hamburger.
+(Obviously not a website that contains a menu lis
 ### Grayscale
 Before adding grayscale effect :
 <img src="https://raw.githubusercontent.com/kevinadhiguna/react-photo-editor/master/demo/4.grayscale.png" width="90%"></img> <br><br>